ceh58/eds220-hwk4-repeat/README.md

 # Visualizing the impact of the Thomas Fire (2017)
 Author: Carmen Hoyt

+This repository hosts homework assignment #4 for EDS220: Working with Environmental Datasets.
+The purpose of the assignment is to use false color imagery to visualize the impact (the burn scar) of the Thomas Fire in 2017.

 ## Data

 Two datasets are used in this analysis: